ginstrom/paladin-novel/manuscript/chapter-12.md

 "Internal injuries," Sim said quietly.
 "Beyond my skills."

-Gond felt the familiar pull in his chest, the divine power stirring in response to suffering.
+Heat bloomed beneath Gond's ribs, spreading outward like spilled wine through fabric.
+His fingertips tingled with an electric warmth that made his hands tremble slightly.
 But this time, instead of letting it flow unchecked, he tried to apply Silviana's teachings.
 He closed his eyes briefly, reaching for that sense of channeling rather than commanding.

 "Bring her to the healing circle," he said, his voice steadier than he felt.